raya77/target.en/help/c-activities/c-troubleshooting-activities/troubleshooting-activities.md

 * Try a different browser.
 * Use Private/Incognito mode.

-## You were recently added to Target but cannot create activities.
+## You were recently added to [!DNL Target] but cannot create activities.

 **Validate:** Click Create Activity.
 If the option is not available, you most likely have not been given sufficient rights to create an activity.